 Drummond, 32, holds a $5MM expiring contract.
 He provides a reliable backup for Joel Embiid when Embiid is able to play and a veteran presence in the starting lineup when he’s not.
 But the strong performance of second-year big man Adem Bona has lessened the need to keep Drummond on the roster.

 Drummond has appeared in 35 games this season, making 16 starts and logging 20.0 minutes per night.
-One of the league’s best rebounders earlier in his career, he’s averaging 7.1 points and 9.0 boards per night while shooting 49.7% from the field.
+One of the league’s best rebounders, he’s averaging 7.1 points and 9.0 boards per night while shooting 49.7% from the field.

-A report last month noted that the Knicks have shown interest in Drummond in the past, but New York would have to make other moves to be able to fit his salary on the roster due to its hard cap.
+A report last month noted that the Knicks have shown interest in Drummond in the past, but New York has limited flexibility on the trade market due to its hard cap and may be more focused on backcourt help.

 Pompey explores the Sixers’ overall trade outlook heading into the deadline, concluding there are no pressing needs on the roster.
 He notes that the team is about $7MM above the tax threshold and roughly $1MM away from the first apron.
 They have a history of making deals to avoid the tax, but that philosophy could be different this year as they’ve shown signs of being one of the East’s best teams when their star players are healthy.